oscafrica/documentation/src/OSCA_Code_of_Conduct.md

 ## Community Guidelines and Anti-Harrasment policy:

 ### Members and Contributors Acknowledgement:
 * Respect: We're all part of the same community, be friendly, welcoming, and generally a nice person.
 All members of OSCA are expected to be of most polite manner when interacting with other members.
 Treat others how you want to be treated, be someone that other people want to be around.
-It’s all about “team effort”
+It’s all about “team effort.”

 * Considerate: All opinions matter, in some cases you would find yourself compromising and that is the team spirit.
 You are not a team because you work together, you are team because you trust, respect and care for each other.